-DR. JACOB MICALLEF serves as our Chief Scientific Officer and Chief Scientific Officer and director of Belgian Volition, Prior to the Share Exchange Agreement, he served as a Science Executive Officer of Belgian Volition since October 11.
-2010, but was not otherwise involved with Singapore Volition.
-Dr. Micallef joined Cronos Therapeutics Limited, or Cronos, in 2004 and in 2006 Cronos was listed in the U.K. on the AIM, becoming Valirx plc, or Valirx.
-Dr. Micallef continued to work as Technical Officer for Valirx, where he in-licensed the HyperGenomics® and Nucleosomics® technologies and co-founded ValiBio SA., which is now Belgian Volition.
+DR. JACOB MICALLEF serves as the Company's Chief Scientific Officer and as the Chief Scientific Officer.
+Dr. Micallef also served as a director of Belgian Volition between August 10, 2011 and March 31, 2016.
+Prior to the Share Exchange Agreement, he served as a Science Executive Officer of Belgian Volition since October 11, 2010, but was not otherwise involved with Singapore Volition.
+Dr. Micallef joined Cronos Therapeutics Limited, or Cronos, in 2004 and, in 2006, Cronos was listed in the U.K. on the AIM, becoming Valirx plc, or Valirx.
+Dr. Micallef continued to work as Technical Officer for Valirx, where he inlicensed the HyperGenomics® and Nucleosomics® technologies and co-founded ValiBio SA, which is now Belgian Volition.
 From 2004 to 2007, he taught "science and enterprise" to science research workers from four universities at CASS Business School before joining Cronos.
 In 2001, Dr. Micallef co-founded Gene Expression Technologies, after getting his MBA in 1999, where he successfully led the development of the chemistry of the GeneICE technology and implemented the manufacture of GeneICE molecules.
-He also played a major role in business development and procured a GeneICE contract with Bayer Pharmaceuticals.
+He also played a major role in business development and procured a GeneICE contract with Bayer AG.
 Over a 15-year period, starting in 1985, Dr. Micallef worked for the World Health Organization, or WHO.
 While working for the WHO, Dr. Micallef developed new diagnostic products in the areas of reproductive health and cancer.
-In 1990 he commenced development of a new diagnostic technology platform for WHO which was launched in 1992 and supported 13 tests.
-Dr. Micallef also initiated and implemented in-house manufacture (previously outsourced to Abbott Diagnostics Inc.) and worldwide distribution of these products for WHO.
+In 1990, he commenced development of a new diagnostic technology platform for WHO which was launched in 1992 and supported 13 tests.
+Dr. Micallef also initiated and implemented in-house manufacture (previously outsourced to Abbott Diagnostics Inc.) and world-wide distribution of these products for WHO.
 Also in 1990, he started a "not-for-profit" WHO company, Immunometrics Ltd., which marketed and distributed those diagnostic products worldwide.
-Dr. Jacob Micallef has 20 years of experience in research and development and in the management of early stage biotechnical companies, including the manufacture of biotechnology products and the establishment of manufacturing operations.
+Dr. Micallef has 20 years of experience in research and development and in the management of early stage biotechnical companies, including the manufacture of biotechnology products and the establishment of manufacturing operations.
 The board of directors believes that Dr. Micallef's prior work with Belgian Volition in the development of diagnostic products would continue to be an asset to us in his role as Chief Scientific Officer of both our subsidiary, Belgian Volition, and the Company.